Walk

 Sow the perishable seed, what you can produce, and you reap the imperishable.
 What a deal.
 Plant an old dead seed that is good for nothing, and obtain something of eternal value!

-Read I Corinthians 15:1-10 and 35-50.
+Read 1 Corinthians 15:1-10 and 15:35-50.
 Sow what you can accomplish, reap a crop of what God can accomplish!
 That is what Elisha did, that is what the Rich Young Ruler would not do.
-IF, the Rich Young Ruler made it to heaven, (we do not know that) what do you think a conversation between he and Elisha would sound like?
+IF, the Rich Young Ruler made it to heaven, (we do not know that) what do you think a conversation between him and Elisha would sound like?

 Jesus taught His men about grace after this incident with the Rich Young Ruler.

 The ones who were waiting in the marketplace for a job all the way into the late afternoon were probably not as well qualified, perhaps even handicapped or disabled.
 Yet they continued to wait.
 The story does not tell us about the ones who did not wait in the market place, who trusted in what they could do.
-This is not a story about being lazy, or about God blessing not working hard, no way!
+This is not a story about being lazy, or about God blessing those who were not working hard, no way!
 This is a story about God seeing those who need grace, and giving it to them.
 If we are proud like the Rich Young Ruler, we will not receive much grace.
-"God resists the proud but gives grace to the humble" (James 4:6).
+James 4:6 says, “God resists the proud but gives grace to the humble.”
 In truth, we are all like those who were handicapped and did not get the job until the late afternoon, but many of us do not realize it yet.

 For the weak and dependent the Kingdom is for this life and the next; for the strong and the proud or the "first," they will receive it when they die (or perhaps not at all).
 Thank God that the Gospel is for the weak, poor, sick and disabled, not for the strong.